19 Philanthropic Families Who Are Investing in a Better Future

 “We are a family in business and a family with heart and a passion for giving back and creating meaningful social impact.
 That ethic started with my grandmother, Mrs. Estée Lauder,” says William P. Lauder, executive chairman of The Estée Lauder Companies.
 “Our first philanthropic endeavor was the creation of new and improved play areas for children in New York City’s Central Park in the late 1960s and early 1970s.
 Over the years, our family has supported the arts, education, health and numerous other causes, and each of us remains active in charitable causes today,” he shares.
 “Philanthropy is a personal, individual choice,” adds Aerin Lauder, founder and creative director of AERIN (aerin.com) and style and image director at Estée Lauder.
 A champion of the family’s philanthropic commitment both personally and professionally, she says: “I encourage each person to do their own research and contribute to a cause and organization that resonates most strongly for them—whether it’s through volunteering or donations.”

-William—who serves as chairman of the board for The Fresh Air Fund, as well as a global ambassador of The Estée Lauder Companies’ Breast Cancer Campaign and co-chairman of the Breast Cancer Research Foundation (bcrf.org)—notes this altruistic ethos is infused into the company DNA.
+Breast Cancer is a cause that is very near and dear to the entire Lauder clan.
+October marks the 28th year of the Breast Cancer Campaign, which has raised more than $89 million globally for life-saving research, education and medical services.
+William—who serves as chairman of the board for The Fresh Air Fund, as well as a global ambassador of The Estée Lauder Companies’ Breast Cancer Campaign and co-chairman of the Breast Cancer Research Foundation—notes this altruistic ethos is infused into the company DNA.
 “While our family philanthropic efforts are separate from The Estée Lauder Companies, it is our mission to continue to instill our shared values of compassion and citizenship in our company culture.
 Guided by that spirit of giving, the company has made contributions to support the well-being of our global communities in response to the COVID-19 pandemic, including monetary and in-kind donations, hand sanitizer produced at our company’s facilities and the establishment of the ELC Cares Employee Relief Fund,” he says.

 BCRF is a cause that is very near and dear to the entire Lauder clan.
 “October marks the 28th year of the campaign, which has raised more than $89 million globally for life-saving research, education and medical services,” William explains.
 “This work is particularly special to our family, as the campaign and the Breast Cancer Research Foundation were co-founded by my late mother, Evelyn H. Lauder, whose mission was to create a breast cancer-free world.”